Episode 8904 (Neighbours): Positive analysis

 The i's Caroline Frost similarly gave positive appraisal of the episode and claimed that the writers "know what they're doing".
 She expressed her comfort in seeing Paul, Toadie, Karl and Susan back on her screen mixed in with other characters, such as Reece, whom she described as "so-far enigmatic".
 Frost criticised Guy Pearce's scenes filmed overseas and presumed that his future appearances would not be filmed "in the same room, or country, as the rest of the cast."
 While appreciating the "huge efforts" made to "shoehorn in some background context" for the viewers, she also disapproved of the episode seemingly sliding in the new cast members and the "audacious" wedding twist, explaining that she "laughed out loud in delight and was tempted to rewind and watch it all over again."
-Episode 8904 was described as a "triumphant TV return" by editor Clare Rigden from Perth Now, who expressed that the return gave viewers "everything they could possibly want, with romance and drama aplenty plus THAT wedding surprise."
+Episode 8904 was described as a "triumphant TV return" by editor Clare Rigden from PerthNow, who expressed that the return gave viewers "everything they could possibly want, with romance and drama aplenty plus THAT wedding surprise."
 She claimed that this "extraordinary plot twist" of pairing Terese and Toadie delighted fans.
 Rigden commended Woodburne's opening lines and thought that her narration was fitting with her finale speech.
 She described the introduction of the Varga-Murphy family as "satisfying", before calling the episode "the perfect blend".

 Rusted-on fans and newcomers alike will find much to love about the rebooted Neighbours, which returns to screens with a truly jaw-dropping plot twist this Monday.
 Honestly, your jaw will be on the floor.
 That’s all I’ll say: revealing anything more would spoil it, and that would truly be a shame.
 An on-point return.